SohZHong/stmy-telegram-bot/README.md

 - **Onboarding flow** — new members are muted until they submit an introduction via DM
 - **Blocked words** — admin-managed word list that rejects introductions containing blocked content
 - **Member reporting** — group members can privately report others via DM; configurable alert and auto-ban thresholds
-- **Admin panel** — full DM-based inline-button menu for managing members, bans, welcome messages, intro/admin guides, announcements, reports, stats, and logs
+- **Admin panel** — full DM-based inline-button menu for managing members, bans, welcome messages, intro guide, announcements, reports, stats, and logs
 - **Announcements** — broadcast messages to admin DMs or post to a dedicated announcements topic
-- **Auto-setup on startup** — admin guide and report button are automatically posted and pinned on first boot
+- **Auto-setup on startup** — report button is automatically posted and pinned on first boot
 - **Late bot addition** — existing group members are automatically registered when they first send a message
 - **Link safeguard** — auto-detects links in group messages, posts a safety warning, and DMs admins with a one-tap delete button.
 Admin-managed domain whitelist skips warnings for trusted sites
 - **Whitelisted domains** — admin-managed list of trusted domains exempt from link safety warnings (subdomains included automatically)